flipkart-incubator/okhttp-stats/README.md

 If you want the library to auto log the performance of a connection, you need to make the following changes in your project.
 The design here is specific to Volley

 - FlipperfRequestQueueHolder: Your application should add a request to Volley queque through "addToVolley" method of the class which implements this interface.
 - FlipperfRequst: Your Volley request class should implement this interface.
 It has a method "parseNetworkResponse" to be implemented, which your request class must already be implementing.
+You would have to change the access specifier of the following funtion in the implementation class to public

+Function

+	public Response<T> parseNetworkResponse(NetworkResponse response)